-The criteria for temporary or permanent discontinuation of treatment are detailed in box 3.
-Regardless trair of the reason for discontinuation, all randomised nıng, patients will be followed up and efficacy and safety data will be collected until the end of the study (120 days after randomisation), with the exception of those who have withdrawn their consent to follow-up.
+Criteria of temporary or permanent discontinuation of treatment are detailed in box 3.
+Regardless of the reason for discontinuation, all randomised patients will be followed up and efficacy and safety data will be collected until the end of the study (120 days after randomisation), with the exception of those who have withdrawn their consent to follow-up.

-Discontinuation of treatment will not result in ment of the acute situation, at the clinician's discretion (see 'Blinding process').
-Data collection The data will be entered directly by the investigator helped by a CRT into an electronic Case Report Form (e-CRF) specificall
+Discontinuation of treatment will not result in unblinding, unless this may influence medical management of the acute situation, at the clinician's discretion (see blinding process).